freedomofpress/securedrop/docs/network_firewall.md

 4. Navigate to the pfSense GUI in the *Unsafe Browser*: `https://192.168.1.1`

 5. The firewall uses a self-signed certificate, so you will see a "This Connection Is Untrusted" warning when you connect.
-This is expected (see Section 4.5.6 of the pfSense Guide).
+This is expected.
 You can safely continue by clicking "I Understand the Risks", "Add Exception...", and "Confirm Security Exception."

 6. You should see the login page for the pfSense GUI.
 Log in with the default username and password (admin / pfsense).